pulkitbarad/pyspark-postgresql/README.md

     )
 ```

-As you may have noticed, we are keeping metadata specific to source file into vehicle.json file and are writing generic code that can be used to load multiple files by just creating new json metadata file with new schema and relevant information.
+As you may have noticed, we are keeping metadata specific to the source file into vehicle.json file and are writing a generic code that can be used to load multiple files by just creating a new json metadata file with a new schema and the relevant information.
-We don't want to apply any transformation or data manipulation at this stage because this is the first point in the pipeline where we have complete control of incoming data.
+We don't want to apply any transformation or data manipulation at this stage because this is the first point in the pipeline where we have complete control of the incoming data.

-Now, we will apply standardization to the table in the Standardization layer.
+Now, we will apply standardization to the staging table and load to the Standardization table.
 Currently, we are applying following types standardization to data:

 * Column name changes: For example, changing the columns names, i.e. bodytype to body_type etc.
 * Column data type: All the columns in the source data are of string we will change them to appropriate types.
-* Standard data quality check: We will add some standard data quality checks i.e. regex to check whether the number column is actually a number or not etc.
+* Standard data quality check: We will add some standard data quality checks i.e. regex to check whether date and number columns have proper value etc.

 ```python